 After clicking on the "Change Drive Letter and Paths ..." option a pop-up window will appear in which you must select the "Change ..." option in order to assign a different letter to the drive.

 Step 4: Choose a different letter

 Now all you have to do is select a different letter from the drop-down list that appears on the right side of the pop-up window and click on "OK."

 Method 3.
-Run disk checking to check and fix usb drive: If the above methods failed to resolve the issue, it is likely due to the device file system being corrupted, as I mentioned above, this can happen for various reasons like: improperly disconnecting the device, malware / virus attacks, sudden voltage variations or power outages.
+Run the disk checking to check and fix USB drive: If the above methods failed to resolve the issue, it is likely due to the device file system being corrupted, as I mentioned above, this can happen for various reasons like improperly disconnecting the device, malware/virus attacks, sudden voltage variations or power outages.

 The file system of a storage device is necessary for the operating system to be able to interpret the structure of a storage device and thus have access to the information of the device.
 Fortunately, Windows has a diagnostic and troubleshooting tool for these kinds of problems.
 This is "CHKDSK", to access this tool you must use Command Prompt in administrator mode.
 Through this command, Windows will thoroughly analyze the device to reconstruct the missing information and thus restore the operation of the device.
 Below I will show you how to use it.

 Step 1: Open Command Prompt in administrator mode

 Right-click on the Windows icon at the left corner of the taskbar and choose the "Command Prompt (Admin)" option.
 Once this is done, a pop-up window will appear in which you will have to confirm the process.

 Now, all you have to do is type the following command "chkdsk n: / f" (replace the letter "n" with the letter that your device has assigned) and press Enter.
 It will automatically begin an evaluation process with which Windows will be able to identify any damage to the device's file system and repair it.